weastonmiller/donabe-svelte/README.md

 ## Architecture

-The articles are `.md` files written directly in the respository in the `/static/articles` directory.
+The articles are `.md` files written directly in the repository in the `/static/articles` directory.
 In order to access them on the `/browse` page there is a mapping in the `articles.ts` file in which you give some metadata about the article that looks like this:

 ```
 {